qingzhu521/timely_deployment/README.md

 >Pay attention：
 > + if you want to set the number of workers per hosts, you have to keep configure "workers"
+> + before you do anything, chmod a+x for every shell script